trgint/trg.hhc.autobackup/README.md

 A Scheduled task should be created to run the `SunBackup.ps1` script daily outside of working hours.

-Either schedule the task manually, following the screenshots below, or download & run the `ScheduleBackup.ps1` script.
+Either schedule the task manually, following the screenshots below, or download & run the `ScheduleBackup.ps1` script to have the task created automatically with common settings.

 ```powershell
 .\ScheduleBackup.ps1
 ```

-This will download a Task configuration template and prompt for the Windows account `.\svcSunBaK` created [earlier](# markdown-header-create-a-sunsystems-account-for-backup-operator).
+This will download a Task configuration template and prompt for the Windows account `.\svcSunBaK` created [earlier](#create-a-sunsystems-account-for-backup-operator).

 ![Creating scheduled task - automated](docs/img/scheduleScript-automated02.png "Creating scheduled task - automated")

-Ensure the following 4 points:
+If creating the task **manually**, ensure the following 4 points:

-1. Run the task using the Windows account `.\svcSunBaK` created [earlier](# markdown-header-create-a-sunsystems-account-for-backup-operator).
+1. Run the task using the Windows account `.\svcSunBaK` created [earlier](#create-a-sunsystems-account-for-backup-operator).
 Configure the task to **run wether user is logged on or not**

     ![Creating scheduled task - General](docs/img/scheduleScript.png "Creating scheduled task - General")